adarshkumarsingh83/java_jse/DOCUMENTS/JAVA9-1-FEATURES-README.md

 ```

 ### checked exception in jshell
-* jshell will is lenient with checked excpertion in jshell
+* jshell is lenient with checked excpertion
 * in below snippet checked exception of FileNotFoundException is ignored by jshell compiler
 ```
 jshell> PrintWriter pw = new PrintWriter("a.txt")